jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 6) `WSDL/XSD VALIDATION`: Validate the XML response with its WSDL/XSD schema
 7) `XSLT TRANSFORMATION - AFTER XSD`:  Transform the XML response after step #6

 Each handling is optional.
-In case of misconfiguration the Plugin sends to the consumer an HTTP 500 Internal Server Error `<soap:Fault>` (with the error detailed message)
+In case of misconfiguration the Plugin sends to the consumer an HTTP 500 Internal Server Error `<soap:Fault>` (with the error detailed message).

 ![Alt text](/images/Pipeline-Kong-soap-xml-handling.png?raw=true "Kong - SOAP/XML execution pipeline")